drewjin/drewjin.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hello there!
 My name is Yijie Jin (金义杰).
-I am currently an undergraduate student at the Department of Computer Science and Technology, School of Computer Engineering and Science, Shanghai University.
+I am currently an undergraduate student at the Department of Computer Science and Technology, School of Computer Engineering and Science, Shanghai University (SHU), supervised by Prof. [Junjie Peng](https://scholar.google.com/citations?hl=en&user=l7IPf0sAAAAJ&view_op=list_works&sortby=pubdate).

 My English name is **Drew**.
 In English-speaking contexts, I prefer to use Drew as my middle name, so my full name can be Yijie Drew Jin.
-Feel free to address me by any of these names—whether it’s Yijie, Drew, or Jin—I’m happy to respond to any of them!
+Feel free to address me by any of these names—whether it’s Yijie, Drew, or Jin—I'm happy to respond to any of them!

-My primary research interests are in 3D reconstruction, with a focus on Neural Radiance Field (NeRF), and its applications using multi-model data.
-I am also interested in robotics, specifically simultaneous localization and mapping (SLAM).
-My papers  are accepted at prestigious AI conferences such as CVPR, ICCV, ECCV, and NeurIPS.
-I also serve as reviewers on well known journals including TPAMI, TOMM, and TIP.
-Please feel free to comment on Github  for further discussion on my works.

-In my spare time, I enjoy cooking, playing basketball, listening to music, and learning about starting a business.
+I am passionate about advancing **Machine Learning Systems (MLSys)**, with a strong focus on **Efficient Large Language Models (LLMs)**.
+Additionally, I used to explore **traditional NLP** and **multimodal learning**, particularly in the domain of **Multimodal Sentiment Analysis (MSA)**.
+My first paper, which integrates these research areas (both MLSys and MSA), has been submitted to **ACL 2025** and is currently under review, with a meta score 4 in ARR Dec.
+Round.

 Recently,

-- I am investigating on 3D/4D scene reconstruction and generation.
+- I have been serving as an intern with Prof. [Zhijie Deng](https://scholar.google.com/citations?user=J3dR0sUAAAAJ&hl=en) at Shanghai Jiaotong University (SJTU), diving into Edge LLM deployment with all sorts of LLM reasoning & inference optimization.

 # 🤓 Blogs